Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Length Extrapolation

-\paragraph{Prompt Compression} Prompt compression refers to methods that enable shortening the original prompts while keeping the important information.
-The process of prompt compression expedites the processing of LLM inputs by either condensing extensive prompt inputs or acquiring concise representations of prompts through learning.
-LLMLingua \cite{jiang-etal-2023-llmlingua} employs a streamlined and proficient language model, such as GPT2-small or LLaMA-7B, to discern and eliminate extraneous tokens within prompts.
-This method facilitates the expedient execution of inferences with expansive language models, attaining a compression ratio of up to 20$\times$ while minimizing any discernible decline in performance.
-Subsequently, LongLLMLingua \cite{jiang2023longllmlingua} addresses the inherent challenge of the \textit{lost in the middle} issue observed in LLMs, thereby enhancing the processing of long-context information.
-Such method not only mitigates costs but also enhances efficiency through prompt compression, resulting in a noteworthy improvement of up to 21.4\% in retrieval augment generation performance while utilizing only a quarter of the tokens.
-Li {\em et al.} ~\shortcite{li-etal-2023-compressing} introduces a novel method called \textit{Selective Context} that aims to augment the inference efficiency of LLMs by systematically identifying and pruning redundancy within the input context.
-The primary objective is to streamline the input, rendering it more compact and thereby optimizing the overall efficiency of language model inferences.
+\paragraph{Prompt Compression.} Prompt compression refers to methods that shorten original prompts while keeping the important information.
+This process involves either condensing extensive prompt inputs or learning concise representations of prompts.
+LLMLingua \cite{jiang-etal-2023-llmlingua} employs streamlined and proficient language models, such as GPT-2 small or LLaMA-7B, to identify and eliminate extraneous tokens within prompts.
+This method facilitates the efficient execution of inferences with expansive language models, achieving a compression ratio of up to 20 times while maintaining performance with minimal decline.
+Building on this approach, LongLLMLingua \cite{jiang2023longllmlingua} addresses the inherent ``lost in the middle'' issue observed in LLMs, enhancing the processing of long-context information.
+This method not only reduces costs but also improves efficiency through prompt compression, resulting in a significant improvement of up to 21.4\% in retrieval-augmented generation performance while using only a quarter of the tokens.
+Further advancing the field, Li {\em et al.}~\shortcite{li-etal-2023-compressing} introduce a novel method called ``Selective Context''.
+This approach systematically identifies and prunes redundancy within the input context to streamline the input, making it more compact and optimizing the overall efficiency of language model inferences.
 MemGPT \cite{packer2023memgpt} is then proposed to overcome the limitations of fixed-length context windows in traditional LLMs.
 The primary goal is to simulate an infinite context while still effectively utilizing fixed-context models.
 MemGPT achieves this by autonomously managing its own memory through ``function calls" allowing for dynamic context modifications during a task.
 It establishes a memory hierarchy, akin to traditional operation systems, and treats context windows as constrained memory resources.
 By enabling the LLM to control its context, MemGPT provides an illusion of longer context length.